I refactor your old code for free!

 I also wrote about 100 visual components (VCL) and quite a bunch of libraries.
 One of them, the general-purpose Light Saber library, consists of about 300 files and it is distributed with Delphi (via GetIt).
 The latest addition is an image recognition library, the only one of this kind for Delphi.

+In 2006, I switched to the medical field and co-founded a bioinformatics-focused company, specializing in software solutions for molecular biology.
 We developed over 20 bioinformatics products, all written in Delphi.
 Our flagship product (close to 400,000 lines of code) was a DNA sequence assembler for Sanger chromatograms.

-The software has been sold worldwide and is used in universities, research institutes, hospitals, and government bodies, and has been cited in thousands of scientific articles and over 200 books and patents.
+The software has been sold worldwide and is used by universities, research institutes, hospitals, and government bodies, and has been cited in thousands of scientific articles and over 200 books and patents.
+For example, one cool place where it was used, is scientific research about storing binary information in the DNA of a bacteria.
+How great is the technology today?

 In the free time I build electronic projects with my son, read science fiction, science news and listen to my music and do (looong) bicycle rides.